pr8x/DesktopNotifications/README.md

 # Avalonia

 The `DesktopNotifications.Avalonia` package offers support for the [Avalonia](https://github.com/AvaloniaUI/Avalonia) project.
 It doesn't do much on its own, it just provides helpers to register the `INotificationManager` with the application builder.
+You can see an example of it in the Example.Avalonia project.

 # Help wanted